Routes

 Which side of the plane gets the sun?

 Verdicts below are pre-computed with the same astronomy as the live calculator: for each route we sample the sun's position along the flight path across seasons and departure times, then name the sunny side and the shady side.
+Most route pages also map what you'll see out the window — which side gets the canyons, coastlines, and city lights, and when.
 Pick your route — or run your exact flight for the minute-by-minute picture, and see how it works for the method.

 US transcontinental